 - Wi-Fi is toggled: All BSSIDs are removed from the blocklist.

-- The user taps on a network in the Wi-Fi picker: All BSSIDs of the user-selected network is removed from the blocklist.
+- The user taps on a network in the Wi-Fi picker: All BSSIDs of the user-selected network are removed from the blocklist.

 - Timeout: BSSIDs are removed from the blocklist when the block duration is reached.